cairo-book/cairo-book/src/ch04-02-references-and-snapshots.md

 First, we change `rec` to be `mut`.
 Then we pass a mutable reference of `rec` into `flip` with `ref rec`, and update the function signature to accept a mutable reference with `ref rec: Rectangle`.
 This makes it very clear that the `flip` function will mutate the value of the `Rectangle` instance passed as parameter.

+Unlike snapshots, mutable references allow mutation, but like snapshots, `ref` arguments are not pointers—they are also passed by value.
+When you pass `ref rec`, the entire `Rectangle` type is copied to the function’s stack, regardless of whether it implements `Copy`.
+This ensures the function operates on its own local version of the data, which is then implicitly returned to the caller.
+To avoid this copying for large types, Cairo provides the `Box<T>` type introduced in [Chapter {{#chap smart-pointers}}][chap-smart-pointers] as an alternative, but for this example, the `ref` modifier suits our needs perfectly.

 The output of the program is:

 ```shell